Blog

 Gross burn rate shows how much money your company is spending, without considering how much it’s earning.

-The gross burn rate can be useful in showing the company’s overall cash position.
+The gross burn rate can be useful in showing the company’s overall cash position and financial health.
 It helps give a clear picture by eliminating bias caused by particularly profitable periods.
 For example, if your business is seasonal, gross burn rate is going to be more useful for you than it would be for companies making similar profits year-round.

 In contrast to gross burn rate, net burn rate does take your company’s earnings into account.
 It shows if you’re losing money even when your monthly inflows from revenue-generating activities is added.